reelyactive/barnowl-hci/README.md

 Installation Requirements
 -------------------------

-__barnowl-hci__ depends on the [bluetooth-hci-socket](https://www.npmjs.com/package/@abandonware/bluetooth-hci-socket) package which does not support all operating systems.
-If your OS _is_ supported but a precompiled binary does not exist, npm will attempt to compile the binary using [node-gyp](https://www.npmjs.com/package/node-gyp) (which may require installation).
+__barnowl-hci__ depends on the [bluetooth-hci-socket](https://www.npmjs.com/package/@abandonware/bluetooth-hci-socket) package which _does not_ support all operating systems.
+If your OS _is_ supported but a precompiled binary does not exist, npm will attempt to compile the binary using [node-gyp](https://www.npmjs.com/package/node-gyp) (which may need to be installed).

-On Ubuntu/Debian Linux distributions, if node-gyp throws errors during installation, the _make_ and _g++_ prerequisites for compilation may need to first be installed as follows:
+On Ubuntu/Debian Linux distributions, if node-gyp throws errors during installation, the _make_ and _g++_ prerequisites for compilation may need to first be installed with `sudo apt install make` and `sudo apt install build-essential` respectively.
-- sudo apt install make
-- sudo apt install build-essential

 Contributing